jakelongo/GMOPST14/README.md

 simulator and the cross-correlation distinguisher.
 They are not in any way resilient to undefined inputs -- they will crash!

-The code should compile in windows, osx and linux (although it has only been tested on a windows machine).
-Compiling on linux and osx should
+The source should compile in windows, osx and linux (although it has only been tested on a windows machine).
+Compiling on linux and osx is as simple as calling g++ on s_c.cpp and xcorr.cpp.
+Compiling on a windows box has also been tested with VS2013.
+Note that xcorr.exe will take very long to execute for large traces (hence the compression for the ARM traces).
+Compiler optimisations for SSE/AVX have been noted to greatly improve performance.

 -------------------------------------------------------------------------------
 s_c --- split and concat simulator